Chocolate Cheesecake Cupcakes

 To prepare the chocolate whipped cream

-1. Place the chocolate chips and 2 tbsp of the whipping cream in a heat safe measuring cup and microwave for a few seconds at a time, stirring the mixture each time until the melted chocolate mixture is smooth.
+1. Place the chocolate chips and 2 tablespoon of the whipping cream in a heat safe measuring cup and microwave for a few seconds at a time, stirring the mixture each time until the melted chocolate mixture is smooth.
 Be careful not to overheat the chocolate.
 You need the temperature to be as close to the melting point as possible without getting any hotter.
 Let it cool to slightly lukewarm before proceeding to whip the cream.

 2. Whip the remainder of the 1 cup of whipping cream, the icing sugar and vanilla extract to firm peaks.